Ground source heat pumps

 • The SCOP rating of the System- this stands for (Seasonal coefficient of performance) and the higher this number is the more efficient the heat pump.
 The more efficient your heat pump, the more you’ll save on your energy bill

-• MCS approved product and installer - make sure the heat pump is an MCS approved product and that your installer is MCS approved.
+• MCS-approved product and installer - make sure the heat pump is an MCS-approved product and that your installer is MCS-approved.
 This will give you protection if anything goes wrong with your installation and also ensures you’re able to claim financial initiatives such as BUS

 • System design - make sure your installer carries out heat loss reports and heat load reports.
 Design is fundamental as an undersized system means your heating may not reach your desired temperatures and will be working harder, reducing efficiency, whilst an oversized system is unnecessary and will cost more both for the actual heat pump and for monthly energy bills than a correctly sized system.